bkromhout/realm-recyclerview-lite/README.md

 A good example of this is when you have a `FloatingActionButton` on the screen with your `RealmRecyclerView`.
 While you *can* create a "behavior" which will cause the `FloatingActionButton` to automatically show/hide itself as you scroll the `RealmRecyclerView` up/down, that behavior class won't pick up on the scrolling done with the fast scroller, only normal scrolling 😞.

 For my use case, I wanted the `FloatingActionButton` to hide itself when I grabbed the fast scroll handle, so I created the [`FastScrollHandleStateListener` interface][FastScrollHandleStateListener Class].
-Here's how the sample's [`MainActivity`][MainActivity Class] implements it:
+Here's how the [`MainActivity` class][MainActivity Class] implements it:
 ```java
 @Override
 public void onHandleStateChanged(FastScrollerHandleState newState) {